seabasket/telestai-info/_includes/urgent-message.md

   runs, so it does not count as content -- it's safe to leave it here.
 {%- endcomment -%}

-ALERT
+#ALERT

+[3:28PM]
-TS-SNST809 gettin scooted to start at 5:15 to dodge the rain. seeya there!  <3
+TS-SNST809's gettin scooted to start at 5:15PM to dodge the rain. seeya there!  <3